 When the sun is shining it’s important to follow the light in the forest.
 The light keeps changing as it peaks through different tree branches.
 So you only have a short time to shoot that particular light or composition.
 Walk towards the light, and not away from it.
 If you walk away from the incoming light you just see a complete mess with shadows everywhere.
 If you walk towards the sun you’ll get separation and good contrast with incoming light, and the darkness from the trees.

 When using my Looks pack for your forest images you’ll want the base of your image already looking nice.
 It’s very important to keep this in mind when you want to achieve the best results.
 And always shoot in RAW so you have as much data available to work with.
-The Looks will push the light in your images, make tones and contrast stronger (or sometimes less) and add glow to specific parts and color ranges.
+The Looks will push the light in your images, make tones and contrast stronger (or sometimes less) and add glowing effect to image to specific parts and color ranges.
 Therefore it will not work if the base if your image does not contain anything interesting.
 You will not suddenly get an amazing image if the base of your image lacks composition, light or a nice subject.

 Getting a proper base often requires nice light.
-I recommend going out early when the sun is just up.
+For forest photos, I recommend going out early when the sun is just up.
 Humid mornings work best, as this will require light rays that look great in photographs.
 Super foggy days look also amazing as they make for amazing separation between trees and make it very easy to shoot.
-You’ll have to keep an eye on the local weather predictions and learn to ‘know the weather’ to get the highest possibility of a successful shoot.
+You’ll have to keep an eye on the local weather predictions and learn to ‘know the weather’ to get the highest possibility of a successful forest photo shoot.

 I created this Forests Looks for the use in my own images first, and then tweaked them and cleaned them a bit to offer them for the general public, you!
 I figured it would be a good time to release them during or right before autumn as autumn really invites people to photograph forests.
 However, forests can always look great.
 I love shooting them in winter when they look very mysterious, or in summer when everything looks beautifully green.
 Basically, a forest is always nice.